Readit News logoReadit News

 Not their fault of course, with people not testing websites on non chrome derived browsers.

-AlchemistCamp · a month ago
+AlchemistCamp · 7 months ago

 Firefox has been my main browser for almost 10 years and I haven't encountered any challenges other than availability of plugins, but even that has been a very rare issue.